Proofreading software (a.k.a. ‘grammar checkers’) has become much more in demand and finding the best one, even more so.

 Make sure it is suitable before subscribing to ensure your future writing endeavours get the most out of it.

-How does Artificial Intelligence work in proofreading software?
+How does Artificial Intelligence (AI) work in proofreading software?

 The best proofreading software utilises both of these technologies.
 The software’s AI does the checking and suggesting, whilst the machine learning records and processes lots of varying inputted data (including that of a user) in order to learn new outputs.